ahnpj/cybersecurity-it-operations-portfolio/README.md

 # Cybersecurity & IT Operations Portfolio

 This repository serves as the **central hub and navigation guide** for my hands-on cybersecurity and IT operations portfolio.

-All labs, investigations, workflows, and playbooks are organized across multiple repositories, each focused on a different aspect of real-world security operations and incident response.
+All investigations, operational workflows, and response playbooks are organized across multiple repositories, each focused on a different aspect of real-world security operations and incident response.

 The goal of this portfolio is to demonstrate not only tool usage, but also **analyst reasoning, investigation methodology, detection engineering thinking, and operational documentation practices** aligned with real SOC and IR environments.